US arrests Mexican immigrant 'dreamer' in Seattle

 But Mark Rosenbaum, one of Ramirez’s lawyers, responded later Tuesday that Ramirez “unequivocally denies being in a gang” and that the statement from Richeson is inaccurate.

-“While in custody, he was repeatedly pressured by U.S. Immigration and Customs Enforcement agents to falsely admit afiliation,” Rosenbaum said.
+“While in custody, he was repeatedly pressured by U.S. Immigration and Customs Enforcement agents to falsely admit affiliation,” Rosenbaum said.

 Adams said Ramirez is the first person he knows of with DACA status who has been detained.

-Note: This story has been changed to reflect the correct spelling of Emily Langlie’s last name.